respawn-app/FlowMVI/docs/plugins/custom.md

 * Plugins are executed in the order they were installed and follow the Chain of Responsibility pattern.
 * Access the store's context & configuration and launch jobs through the `PipelineContext` receiver.
 * Plugins are highly optimized to conflate any operations not defined, which means you do not need to worry about having too many plugins.
-The bottleneck will always be the longest chain of callbacks, not the plugin amount.
+The bottleneck will always be the longest chain of callbacks, not the plugin count.
 If you don't define a callback, then no CPU time is spent on running it and no memory is allocated.

 ## Creating an Eager Plugin